 On December 12, 2022, our Board of Directors authorized and approved the adoption of the Company's 2023 Stock Incentive Plan (the "2023 Stock Incentive Plan"), under which an aggregate of 9,000,000 of our shares of common stock may be issued which consists of: (i) 3,571,000 shares issuable pursuant to awards previously granted that were outstanding under the 2021 Stock Incentive Plan as of December 12, 2022; (ii) 3,429,000 shares remaining available for issuance under the 2021 Stock Incentive Plan as of December 12, 2022; and (iii) 2,000,000 additional shares that may be issued pursuant to awards that may be granted under the 2023 Stock Incentive Plan.
-The 2023 Stock Incentive Plan supersedes and replaces the Company's 2021 Stock Incentive Plan, however, in the event that our stockholders do not approve of our 2023 Stock Incentive Plan at the annual meeting of stockholders to be held on February 17, 2023, our 2021 Stock Incentive Plan shall continue in full force and effect in accordance with its terms.
+The 2023 Stock Incentive Plan supersedes and replaces the Company's 2021 Stock Incentive Plan, which was approved by our stockholders at the annual meeting of stockholders held on February 17, 2023.
 The terms of the 2023 Stock Incentive Plan are the same as the 2021 Stock Incentive Plan other than the increase in the aggregate number of shares reserved for awards under the 2023 Stock Incentive Plan.

-The 2021 Stock Incentive Plan is administered by our Board of Directors, or the Compensation Committee, or any other committee appointed by the Board of Directors to administer the 2021 Stock Incentive Plan, and the Board of Directors shall determine, among other things: (i) the persons to be granted awards under the 2021 Stock Incentive Plan; (ii) the number of shares or amount of other awards to be granted; and (iii) the terms and conditions of the awards granted.
-The Company may issue restricted shares, stock options, restricted stock units, stock appreciation rights, deferred stock rights and dividend equivalent rights, among others, under the 2021 Stock Incentive Plan.
+The 2023 Stock Incentive Plan is administered by our Compensation Committee which shall determine, among other things: (i) the persons to be granted awards under the 2023 Stock Incentive Plan; (ii) the number of shares or amount of other awards to be granted; and (iii) the terms and conditions of the awards granted.
+The Company may issue restricted shares, stock options, restricted stock units, stock appreciation rights, deferred stock rights and dividend equivalent rights, among others, under the 2023 Stock Incentive Plan.
+As indicated above, an aggregate of 9,000,000 of our shares may be issued pursuant to the grant of awards under the 2023 Stock Incentive Plan.